chrisnoonan98675/site/_drafts/xl-test/concept/understanding-xl-test-architecture.markdown

 - testrun
 ---

-'If I had more time, I would've written you a shorter lettter.'
+> 'I would have written a shorter letter, but I did not have the time.'
+>   -- Blaise Pascal

-Before you customize XL Test functionality, you should understand the XL Test architecture.
-XL Test features a modular architecture that allows you to change and extend various components while maintaining a consistent system.
+Before customizing XL Test functionality, some knowledge of the XL Test architecture is required.
+XL Test features a modular architecture that allows extension and modification of various components while maintaining a consistent system.

 This diagram provides a high-level overview of the system architecture:

 ![XL Test Architecture](images/xl-test-architecture.png)

-The XL Test core is accessed using a REST service.
+The XL Test core is accessed using REST services.
 The product ships with one client of the REST service, a graphical user interface (GUI) that runs in browsers.
 Furthermore, the REST service can be accessed using various plugins, such as the @@Jenkins-import plugin.

 Plugins add capabilities to XL Test and may be delivered by XebiaLabs or custom-built by users of XL Test.
 These capabilities include supporting test tools, integration with ALM tools, or custom reports.